iPay-io/api-documentation/docs/introduction/overview.md

 # Overview

 Welcome to the i-pay Payment Gateway documentation.
-This guide provides a comprehensive walkthrough for integrating the i-pay platform ([i-pay.io](https://i-pay.io/)) into your systems, enabling you to accept cryptocurrency payments delivered directly to your crypto wallet.
+This guide provides a comprehensive walkthrough for integrating the i-pay platform ([i-pay.io](https://i-pay.io/)) into your systems, enabling you to accept fiat payments, converted and delivered directly to your crypto wallet.

 The integration process is straightforward:
 1. **Generate a REST API URL**: Create a payment URL to initiate transactions.